aadasud/aadasud.github.io/_pages/about.md

 author_profile: true
 ---

----
-permalink: /about/
-title: "About Me"
-author_profile: true
----

 I'm a graduate student in Aerospace Engineering at Texas A&M University, pursuing a Master of Engineering with a focus on Guidance, Navigation, and Control (GNC).
 My interests center on optimal control, celestial mechanics,